 We’ve all heard the saying, ‘Don’t judge a book by its cover.’
 Unfortunately, that well-known line doesn’t seem to cross into our shopping habits, where we all too often find ourselves seduced by bold promises and beautiful packaging, only to later discover that we were misled — and paid for it.

 Thankfully, not all businesses want to trick you into buying their products.
 In fact, there’s a growing number of small startups that are eager to deliver on their promises, taking care of you and their reputation, and all while taking money away from the High Street brands that want to keep you in the dark.

 The Good Zest Company

 One of those companies, and one of our new favourite obsessions, is The Good Zest Company.
-Founded by Rose Sergeant, a housewife who had enough of being duped by expensive marketing tactics, especially in the health and beauty industries, The Good Zest Company offers a certified organic range of hair and body products, ones that are kind to skin and exceptionally good at delivering on their promises.
+Founded by Rose Sergeant, a housewife who had enough of being duped by expensive marketing tactics, especially in the health and beauty industry, The Good Zest Company offers a range of certified organic hair and body products, ones that are kind to skin and exceptionally good at delivering on their promises.

 Essential Zest Oils

 Infused with Rose’s passion for Aromatherapy and its vast benefits, all of The Good Zest Company’s products harness the health benefits of these amazing scents, which means you can indulge whether you’re washing your hair or taking a shower.
 Offering certified organic products for hair care and body care, The Good Zest Company also has a selection of eco-friendly gift sets and organic & vegan handmade soaps.

 And while we’re quickly becoming fans of every single product from this phenomenally conscious beauty brand, the two that started our infatuation were the shampoos and conditioners.
 Certified organic, these haircare staples have been completely upgraded by The Good Zest Company, which understands that what we put on our skin (including our scalp) is absorbed into the bloodstream.